eBay/tsv-utils/docs/TipsAndTricks.md

 ### Comparing TSV and CSV formats

-The differences between TSV and CSV formats are not always well understood.
+The differences between TSV and CSV formats can be confusing.
 The obvious distinction is the default field delimiter: TSV uses TAB, and CSV uses comma.
 Both use newline as the record delimiter.

-By itself, having different default field delimiters is not especially significant.
+By itself, using different default field delimiters is not especially significant.
 Far more important is the approach to delimiters occurring in the data.
 CSV uses an escape syntax to represent comma and newlines in the data.
 TSV takes a different approach, disallowing TABs and newlines in the data.

 The escape syntax enables CSV to fully represent common written text.
 This is a good fit for human edited documents, notably spreadsheets.
 This generality has a cost: reading it requires programs to parse the escape syntax.
-While not overly hard, it is easy to do incorrectly, especially when writing one-off programs.
-It is a good practice is to use a CSV parser when processing CSV files.
+While not overly difficult, it is still easy to do incorrectly, especially when writing one-off programs.
+It is good practice is to use a CSV parser when processing CSV files.
 Traditional Unix tools like `cut` and `awk` do not process CSV escapes, alternate tools are needed.

 By contrast, parsing TSV data is simple.
 Records can be read using the typical `readline` routines.
 The fields in each record can be found using a `split` or `splitter` routine available in most programming languages.
 No special parser is needed.
 This is more reliable.
 It is also faster, no CPU time is used parsing the escape syntax.